dfinity/motoko/design/IDL.md

 #### Functions

 For a specialised function, any parameter type can be generalised and any result type specialised.
 Moreover, arguments can be dropped while results can be added.
-That is, the rules mirror those of records, but only of those encoding tuples, i.e., they are ordered and can only be extended at the end.
+That is, the rules mirror those of tuple-like records, i.e., they are ordered and can only be extended at the end.
 ```
 record { (N1' : <datatype1'>);* } <: record { (N1 : <datatype1>);* }
 record { (N2 : <datatype2>);* } <: record { N2' : <datatype2'>);* }